TEAMuP-dev/audacitorch/README.md

 ## Example - Exporting a Pretrained [Asteroid](https://github.com/asteroid-team/asteroid) model

-See this [example notebook](/example.ipynb), where we serialize a pretrained ConvTasNet model for speech separation using the [Asteroid](https://github.com/asteroid-team/asteroid) source separation library.
+See this [example notebook](notebooks/example.ipynb), where we serialize a pretrained ConvTasNet model for speech separation using the [Asteroid](https://github.com/asteroid-team/asteroid) source separation library.

+## Example - Exporting a Pretrained [S2T](https://huggingface.co/facebook/s2t-medium-librispeech-asr) model

+See this [example notebook](notebooks/labeler-example.ipynb), where we serialize a pretrained speech to text trasnformer from Facebook.

 ---